 Learn What an Anchor Store Is in Retail

-An anchor store is major retail store used to drive business to smaller retailers.
+An anchor store is a major retail store used to drive business to smaller retailers—usually in a shopping mall or strip mall setting.
 These larger department stores or grocery stores are generally part of a retail chain and serve as the prominent business in a shopping mall or strip center.
-Not to be confused with a category killer, these stores have a more broad appeal.
+Anchor stores are not to be confused with a category killer as they have a broader appeal.
+A category killer is a retail business that dominates its competition in a product or other stores of its kind.

 The Need for an Anchor Store